Zinga18018/SymptomAid-AI/README.md

 - Maintain educational focus and disclaimers

 ### Areas for Contribution
-- 🎨 UI/UX improvements
+- UI/UX improvements
-- 🧠 Enhanced prompt engineering
+- Enhanced prompt engineering
-- 🔧 Performance optimizations
+- Performance optimizations
-- 📚 Documentation improvements
+- Documentation improvements
-- 🌐 Internationalization
+- Internationalization
-- ♿ Accessibility enhancements
+- Enhancements

-## 📞 Support
+##  Support

 ### Getting Help
-- **📖 Documentation**: Check this README and other docs first
+- **Documentation**: Check this README and other docs first
-- **🐛 Issues**: Open a GitHub issue for bugs or feature requests
+- **Issues**: Open a GitHub issue for bugs or feature requests
-- **💬 Discussions**: Use GitHub Discussions for questions
+- **Discussions**: Use GitHub Discussions for questions
-- **📧 Contact**: Reach out to maintainers for urgent matters
+- **Contact**: Reach out to maintainers for urgent matters

 ### Reporting Issues
 When reporting issues, please include: